Security and Data Privacy: 3 Big Issues Faced By Digital Marketers

 With more than 65% of Americans using Apple’s iOS, Safari is now the most popular mobile browser in the US – snagging almost double the user base compared to Android, and even pulling ahead of Google Chrome.

 In keeping with consumer concerns, Apple has begun reducing the number of ways its users can be tracked through its flagship browser.
 Recent updates to the Mac, iPhone, and iPad’s operating systems have introduced a default block preventing 3rd party sources – such as cookies and social sharing tools – from tracking you unless you explicitly consent.
+This is a great update to curb data breaches.

 In addition, Safari will reduce the amount of device-related data it provides to websites in an effort to prevent advertisers from ‘fingerprinting’ users.
 These fingerprints are used as a unique marker to identify a person and their device in order to construct a more robust targeting profile.